galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-authentication.md

 The returned token list is sorted in creation date order, with the earliest creation date first.
 The description information matches the description that is provided by the user when creating a new access token from the Web UI.

-### Deleting personal access tokens
+### Revoking personal access tokens

-If a user moves to a new role, or loses a laptop with their personal access token on it, you can log into the Galasa Ecosystem and delete their access token by using the `galasactl auth tokens delete` command.
+If a user moves to a new role, or loses a laptop with their personal access token on it, you can log into the Galasa Ecosystem and revoke their access token by using the `galasactl auth tokens delete` command.
 This ensures that the Ecosystem and systems-under-test remain secure.

 You can retrieve a list of available personal access tokens that have been created, along with their token IDs, by running the `galasactl auth tokens get` command, as described in the previous section.

-Run the following command to delete a personal access token with the token ID `myId`:
+Run the following command to revoke a personal access token with the token ID `myId`:

 ```
 galasactl auth tokens delete --tokenid myId